ropensci/datefixR/README.md

 Functions in `datefixR` assume day-first instead of month-first when day, month, and year are all given (unless year is given first).
-However this behaviour can be modified by passing `format = "mdy"` to function calls.
+However this behavior can be modified by passing `format = "mdy"` to function calls.

 ### Limitations